 At home at The Dell

 In 1966, Southampton manager Ted Bates successfully bid a club record £55,000 to take Davies to The Dell and the offer was accepted, much to the disappointment of Canaries’ fans.
-Bates had first enquired about Chelsea’s Bobby Tambling but was put off by the £80,000 asking price and he decided that the Norwich man was better value.
+Bates had first enquired about Chelsea’s Bobby Tambling but was put off by the £80,000 asking price and he decided that the Norwich man represented better value.
 Southampton had finished runners-up to Manchester City in the 2nd Division in 1965-66 to be promoted to the top flight for the first time in their history.
 So for both club and player, it was a first shot at the big time.

 For Saints that first season competing at the highest level was all about survival.
-They managed that, finishing 19th of 22.
+They barely managed that, finishing 19th of 22.
 And one of the main reasons was Davies.
-Playing alongside Martin Chivers, and with Terry Paine and John Sydenham as chief providers he finished as the 1st Division’s top scorer with a fantastic record of 37 goals in 41 games, including a run of 12 goals in 10 matches.
+Playing alongside Martin Chivers, and with Terry Paine and John Sydenham as chief providers from the wings he finished as the 1st Division’s top scorer with a fantastic record of 37 goals in 41 games, including a run of 12 goals in 10 matches.

-In the following season he matched the feat of leading the league in goals although this time he had to share the top-scorer honours with George Best, the pair both scoring 28 times with Saints improving to 16th.
+In the following season he matched the feat of leading the league in goals although this time he had to share top-scorer honours with George Best, the pair both scoring 28 times with Saints improving to 16th.
 Then Southampton took another step forward, finishing 7th and qualifying for Europe although this time their striker ‘only’ managed 24 goals.

 Davies bags one of his four against Manchesteri United at Old Trafford

 At the start of the 1969-70 season Southampton lost their first two matches, against West Bromwich Albion and Wolverhampton Wanderers, and then travelled to Old Trafford to take on Manchester United.
-Willie Morgan gave the home team the lead but then three crosses from John Sydenham were met at the far post by the head of Davies (teammate Mick Channon said of the Welshman; ‘he could head the ball harder than I could kick it) and it was 3-1 Saints.
+Willie Morgan gave the home team the lead but then three crosses from John Sydenham were met at the far post by the head of Davies (teammate Mick Channon said of the Welshman; ‘he could head the ball harder than I could kick it’) and it was 3-1 Saints.
 Late on Frank Saul launched a counter attack and the centre-forward scored his and his team’s fourth to complete a remarkable win.